-If you are responsible for e-learning courses that contain Flash, you will - we hope – be aware of the need to plan what to do with those courses.
-As is widely known, Adobe will cease the support of Flash Player by the end of 2020 and the main browsers are restricting the use of Flash Player long before then*.
-So, if those courses will continue to be needed, the SWF- content will have to be converted to HTML5 format.
-How complex and expensive that work will be, depends on several aspects, such as:
+If you are responsible for e-learning courses that contain Adobe Flash-based elements, you will probably be aware that they will no longer be usable after the end of this year.
+By then, Adobe will cease to support the Flash Player, which is already deactivated in the main browsers by default.
+So, if those courses will continue to be needed, the SWF content will have to be converted to HTML5 format.
+How complex and expensive that work will be, depends on several factors, such as:

-a) What is the type and quantity of the SWF-content?
+- What are the types and quantity of the SWF content?

-c) With what authoring tool(s) was it created?
+- With what authoring tool(s) were the courses created?

-d) To what extent does it need to be modernised anyway?
+- To what extent does the content need to be modernised anyway?

 Whilst the phase-out of Flash Player could turn out to be a considerable challenge for some organisations, it is also an opportunity to review:

-There is no simple answer to identify the best way to proceed.
+Unfortunately, there is no simple answer to identify the best way to proceed.
 Each individual set of circumstances and objectives needs to be assessed on its own merits.
 That is where Sapiram can help.
-We work in close partnership with Lieve Weymeis (aka Lilybiri), one of the most renowned experts of what is considered by many as the world’s leading authoring tool for e-learning courses, Adobe Captivate.
-In Adobe's "Wall of Fame", she is the only “Legend” that specialises in Captivate (https://forums.adobe.com/community/walloffame/legends).
-She is not only a technical expert, but also a great teacher and trainer – a rare combination!
+Through our close partnership with Lieve Weymeis (aka Lilybiri), one of the most renowned experts on Adobe Captivate (considered by many as the world’s leading authoring tool for e-learning courses), we are able to offer you conversion of Flash content and related in-depth consultancy (see Partnership with Lieve Weymeis aka Lilybiri).

 * Here is some additional information on the planned phase-out of Flash Player in browsers: